-Day 19: Tuesday 29 May, Corfu - Kynopiastes - Paleokastritsa - Corfu
+Day 19: Tuesday 26 May, Corfu - Kynopiastes - Paleokastritsa - Corfu

-- Archaeological Museum of Corfu (due to reopen in 2017)
+- Archaeological Museum of Corfu (subject to reopening in 2020)

 - Walking tour of Corfu's Old Town

 - Kynopiastes village & the Olive Museum

 - Paleokastritsa Monastery

 Corfu's unique location close to Italy and its privileged access to the Adriatic give it a somewhat different character to the rest of Hellas.
 The ancient Greeks identified Corfu (ancient Kerkyra) with the idyllic kingdom of the Phaiakians where the naked, shipwrecked Odysseus was given food, clothing, and finally, transport home to Ithaca.
 It was in the Phaiakian palace that Odysseus told the story of his adventures.